jcl5m1/ventilator/README.md

 3. Brushless DC Motor [Electronic Speed Controller](https://www.amazon.com/Hobbypower-Brushless-Controller-Multicopter-Helicopter/dp/B00XKX5TBE/ref=sr_1_17?keywords=12v+ESC&qid=1584357758&sr=8-17) capable of at least 10A.

-4. Button or swtich for input control.
-The code cycles through 5 levels of pressure, and double click to swtich between CPAP and BiPAP/Fixed PEEP mode.
+4. Button or switch for input control.
+The code cycles through 5 levels of pressure.
+Double click to switch between CPAP and BiPAP/Fixed PEEP mode.

 5. 12v DC power supply that can handle at least 5A.
 The blower works pretty had, and the breathing cycles can create voltage drops which will reset the Arduino if the supply if not strong enough.